InterCity: Spain

-Renfe operates intercity trains in Spain.
-It was a long-distance train with high frequency.
-This denomination was created firstly in 1980.
+Renfe operates intercity trains in Spain, as a long-distance, high frequency service.
+This denomination was first run in 1980.
 It started operating the electric train (EMU) Renfe 444 series, making the Madrid -Valencia vía Albacete line.
 It was capable of doing 140 km/h (87 mph).

 In 1986 it expanded to Barcelona and Zaragoza, it was capable of doing 160 km/h (99 mph).
-In 1987 Renfe received new 448 series electric trains, those also being capable of doing 160 km/h.
-In the main lines this service was combined with fast trains or Talgos.
-In the less used lines it was a once a day train, as daily fast train.
-The last line was Irún -Madrid, operated by a 448 series.
+In 1987 Renfe received new 448 series electric trains, also being capable of doing 160 km/h.
+On the main lines this service was combined with fast trains or Talgos.
+In the less-used lines it was a once-daily fast train.
+The last line was Irún-Madrid, operated by a 448 series.
 This service closed in 2008.

-In 2012 they opened new lines with the same denomination, making medium and long-distance routes.
+In 2012 Renfe opened new lines with the same designation, covering medium and long-distance routes.

-The main differences between this line and the other ones is that it has more stops, trains stop in some lines every 15 minutes or less.
+The main differences between this line and the other ones is that it has more stops, trains stopping on some lines every 15 minutes or less.

-This service can be divided in 3 categories:
+This service can be divided into 3 categories: